 - For the Tree Canopy Method, the Project operator will submit to the Registry the i-Tree Canopy file that they developed, including locations used to calculate canopy area.
-The Registry verification official will use a subsample of these points to independently estimate canopy area for the same project area. - For projects requesting Forward Credits on the tiered release in Section 2.3.B, the Project Operator will send to the Registry geocoded photographs of a sampling of project trees. - Project Operators may use data from management or maintenance activities regularly conducted if the data was collected within 12 months of the project's request for credits.
+The Registry verification official will use a subsample of these points to independently estimate canopy area for the same project area. - For projects requesting Forward Credits on the tiered release in Section 2.3.B, the Project Operator will document tree planting activities, submit a declaration of tree planting, submit a declaration of peer verifier of tree planting, and, at ends of years three and five, send to the Registry imaging or geocoded photographs of a sampling of project trees. - Project Operators may use data from management or maintenance activities regularly conducted if the data was collected within 12 months of the project's request for credits.